AveshShaikh0408/Amazon-Selenium-Testing/README.md

 # Amazon-Selenium-Testing
-I have done automation testing on "Amazon.com" using Automated Testing Tool i.e. "Selenium WebDriver" and Validated using "JUit".
+I have done automation testing on "Amazon.com" using Automated Testing Tool i.e. "Selenium WebDriver" and Validated using "JUnit".

 Done this project in "Eclipse-Photon IDE".